Updated 8/12, 12/20/21

 This is what bluebottle fly maggots look like:

-So how do you get rid of flies in or around the outside of your house?
+How to get rid of flies in or around your house?

 Any fly situation has to be ultimately controlled by finding the breeding source and cleaning it up or eliminating it.
 The source is the key!
 Most of these flies do not live that long but can turn a generation in a relatively short period of time.
 It only takes about 10 days for a complete life cycle generation, then they’re ready to mate again.